King of Prussia

 Photo from Cal State University Dominguez Hills Archives

-The Magic Chef at DEL AMO was -reputedly- the first supermarket in the nation to combine a gourmet restaurant, coffee shop, delicatessen, on-premises bakery, liquor, health food section and other departments in one super store.
+The Magic Chef Super Store at DEL AMO was -reputedly- the first supermarket in the nation to combine a gourmet restaurant, coffee shop, delicatessen, on-premises bakery, liquor department and health food section.

 Graphic from Magic Chef Markets

-The genesis of what has become the nation's sixth-largest shopping mall.
-In 1961, the shiny new DEL AMO CENTER housed twenty-eight stores and services beneath its open-air canopies.
-The 40 million dollar complex encompassed 1,150,000 leasable square feet and provided free parking for 7,000 autos.
+In 1961, the shiny new DEL AMO CENTER housed twenty-one stores and services beneath its open-air canopies.
+There would eventually be forty tenants.
+The 40 million dollar complex encompassed 984,000 leasable square feet and provided free parking for 7,000 autos.

 DEL AMO CENTER TENANTS 1961: